Python Good Starting

 virtualenv --python=python <python-env-name>

-# P.S.
-I recommend use "env" as name of your virtualenv
+# Recommended to use "env" as the environment name

 source <python-env-name>/bin/activate